Evaṁ me sutaṁ—ekaṁ samayaṁ bhagavā sāvatthiyaṁ viharati jetavane anāthapiṇḍikassa ārāme. Tatra kho bhagavā bhikkhū āmantesi: “bhikkhavo”ti.

 Evaṁvādino, bhikkhave, aññatitthiyā paribbājakā evamassu vacanīyā: ‘kiṁ panāvuso, ekā niṭṭhā, udāhu puthu niṭṭhā’ti?
 Sammā byākaramānā, bhikkhave, aññatitthiyā paribbājakā evaṁ byākareyyuṁ: ‘ekāvuso, niṭṭhā, na puthu niṭṭhā’ti.

-Those wanderers of other sects who ask thus may be answered in this way: ‘How then, friends, is there one goal or are there many goals?’
-Answering rightly, the wanderers of other sects would answer thus: ‘Friends, there is one goal, not many.’
+Those wanderers of other sects who ask thus may be answered in this way: ‘How then, sirs, is there one goal or are there many goals?’
+Answering rightly, the wanderers of other sects would answer thus: ‘Sirs, there is one goal, not many.’

 Bhikkhus, there are these two views: |the view of existence::belief in being [bhavadiṭṭhi]| and the |view of non-existence::belief in non-being [vibhavadiṭṭhi]|.
 Any ascetics or brahmins who rely on the view of existence, who have arrived at the view of existence, who are fixed on the view of existence, are opposed to the view of non-existence.
 Any ascetics or brahmins who rely on the view of non-existence, who have arrived at the view of non-existence, who are fixed on the view of non-existence, are opposed to the view of existence.

-Any ascetics or brahmins who understand as they actually are the arising, the passing away, the gratification, the drawback, and the escape in regard to these two views are without passion, without aversion, without delusion, without craving, without clinging, with vision, not given to favoring and opposing, not delighting in and indulging in mental proliferation.
-They are freed from birth, aging, and death, from sorrow, lamentation, pain, distress, and despair.
+Any ascetics or brahmins who discern as they truly are the arising, the passing away, the gratification, the drawback, and the escape in regard to these two views are without passion, without aversion, without delusion, without craving, without clinging, with vision, not given to favoring and opposing, not delighting in and indulging in mental proliferation.
+They are freed from birth, aging, and death, from sorrow, lamentation, pain, displeasure, and despair.
 They are freed from suffering, I say.

 Four Kinds of Clinging